greghendershott/frog/README.md

 ## Command line

-Run `racket /path/to/frog.rkt -h` to see the options:
+Run `raco frog -h` to see the options:

 ```
 frog.rkt [ <option> ... ]